Brenda M. Greene

-Brenda M. Greene (born 1950) is an American scholar, author, literary activist, and radio host at Medgar Evers College of the City University of New York.
-Greene is also the founder and executive director of the Center for Black Literature, the director of the National Black Writers Conference, and the former chair of the English department at Medgar Evers College.
-Prior to her work in the academy, Greene also worked as an educator in the New York City Public School system, and with civic and political organizations, to enrich and engage the community-at-large.
-Since 2004, she has served as a radio host on WNYE radio, connecting listeners to some of today's most accomplished writers.
-She is the former board chair of the Nkiru Center for Education and Culture, co-founded by hip hop icons Yasiin Bey and Talib Kweli.
-Greene is a member of The Wintergreen Women Writers Collective.
+Brenda M. Greene (born October 29, 1950) is a professor, scholar, author, and literary activist.
+She is Professor Emerita and Founder and Executive Director Emerita of the Center for Black Literature at Medgar Evers College of the City University of New York.
+Greene has also served as the director of the National Black Writers Conference, and as chair of the English department at Medgar Evers College.
+Since 2004, she has served as a radio host of Writers on Writing on WNYE radio and connected listeners to some of today's most accomplished writers.
+She also hosts Writers on Writing on the YouTube podcast.
+Prior to her work in the academy, Greene worked as an educator in the New York City Public School system and with civic and political organizations.
+Greene is the former board chair of the Nkiru Center for Education and Culture, co-founded by hip hop musicians Yasiin Bey and Talib Kweli.

 Early life and education

 Brenda M. Greene was born October 29, 1950, in Fort Monmouth, New Jersey.
 She attended public schools in Queens and Brooklyn and graduated from Erasmus Hall High School in Brooklyn, New York.
-She obtained a Bachelor of Science in English education at New York University, a Master of Arts at Hunter College of the City University of New York and a PhD in composition and rhetoric at New York University.
+She obtained a Bachelor of Sciencein English education at New York University, a Master of Arts at Hunter College of the City University of New York and a PhD in composition and rhetoric at New York University.

 Academic career

-Greene served as director of the Right to Read Program at Malcolm King College Harlem Extension before coming to Medgar Evers College in 1980.
-During her tenure at Medgar Evers, she has taught an array of courses in composition, literature and African American literature, served on curriculum, program, assessment and accreditation committees, and held many administrative positions within Medgar Evers College and within the City University of New York.
+Greene was director of the Right to Read Program at Malcolm King College Harlem Extension before coming to Medgar Evers College in 1980.
+During her tenure at Medgar Evers, she has taught courses in composition, literature and African American literature, served on curriculum, program, assessment and accreditation committees, and held administrative positions within Medgar Evers College and within the City University of New York.

 She has spent a lifetime working in and building cultural arts institutions that are dedicated to progressing Black life in Brooklyn and beyond.
-Powered by this mission, Greene has forged long-standing friendships and collaborations with many supportive individuals, including Sonia Sanchez, Susan Taylor, Danny Glover, Michael Eric Dyson, Marita Golden, Edwidge Danticat, Khalil Gibran Muhammad, Tracy K. Smith, Colson Whitehead, a host of elected officials throughout New York, and many others.
-Similarly, her strategic partnerships with institutions such as the Schomburg Center for Research in Black Culture, Bedford Stuyvesant Restoration Corporation, Amazon Literary Partnership, New-York Historical Society, African Voices, the Brooklyn Literary Council, the College of Education at Sacramento State, and others, have resulted in progressive programs and initiatives throughout the decades.
+She has collaborated with Sonia Sanchez, Susan L. Taylor, Danny Glover, Michael Eric Dyson, Marita Golden, Edwidge Danticat, Khalil Gibran Muhammad, Tracy K. Smith, Colson Whitehead and elected officials in New York.
+She has had partnerships with institutions such as the Schomburg Center for Research in Black Culture, Bedford Stuyvesant Restoration Corporation, Amazon Literary Partnership, New-York Historical Society, African Voices, the Brooklyn Literary Council and the College of Education at Sacramento State.

-As a professional in English studies, Greene has been an active member and served in leadership positions at the National Council of Teachers of English (NCTE).
-She has also led literary and writing seminars for the council and she has been a jurist for professional and literary organizations.
+As a professional in English studies, Greene has been a member of and in leadership positions at the National Council of Teachers of English (NCTE).
+She has led literary and writing seminars for the council and been a jurist for professional and literary organizations.